 This short evidence briefing outlines evidence to show that pupils who are positive about PSHE lessons by they receive at school are more likely to have positive relationships at school, as well as a strong feeling of belonging at school.
 The findings are based on analysis conducted by the University of Hertfordshire and the PSHE Association, using data from the Health Behaviour in School-aged Children (HBSC) research study which surveyed 5,335 English school children aged 11, 13 and 15 in 2014.

-The Department for Education and other governmental bodies have published official briefings which highlight the positive impact of PSHE education on academic attainment and pupil outcomes.
+PSHE education supports a wide range of government initiatives in addressing key societal issues.
+Here we feature briefings and reports from stakeholders across a multitude of governmental departments which testify to the impact of effective PSHE education on pupil attainment and positive outcomes.
 These briefings can be used to make the case for PSHE within your school and the wider school community.

 Published by the Department for Education in March 2015, this review is an overview of research into the impact of PSHE education.
 It outlines the positive impact of PSHE education on pupils' physical and emotional wellbeing, readiness to learn, and a range of health outcomes including smoking, drinking, diet and exercise.
 It also demonstrates that PSHE education can have a positive impact on pupils academic and career success through developing key personal and social skills.

 This Department for Education briefing evaluates a variety of delivery strategies across a wide range of schools in England, providing analysis of teaching methods which constitute effective practice within PSHE.

 Ofsted survey report from 2013 evaluating the strengths and weaknesses of personal, social, health and economic (PSHE) education in England.
 This report is based on evidence from inspections of PSHE education carried out between January 2012 and July 2012 in 50 maintained schools and on evidence from an online survey of 178 young people conducted between October and November 2012.